Database

 Pillar Telecom infrastructure and competition | Sub-pillar Presence of independent telecom authority

-It is reported that the National Communications Commission, the executive authority for the supervision and administration of services in the telecommunications sector, is independent from the government in the decision-making process.
+The Telecommunications Authority of Trinidad and Tobago (established in July 2004 by an amendment to the Telecommunications Act 2001) is the executive authority in the country for the supervision and administration of services in the telecommunications sector.
+This authority is reported to be completely independent of the government in the decision-making process.

 Coverage Telecommunications sector